 my calendar https://calendly.com/brucebix49.

 Originally published for Peoplelinx.com

 Here is my call to action.
 If you would like continuing information about LinkedIn I’m always happy to connect with people who PERSONALIZE their request.
 My email address is BruceBix49@gmail.com.
 If you find this information valuable please pass this on to others who need help with LinkedIn.

-I build practically perfect LinkedIn profiles and exemplary executive resumes.
+I build practically perfect LinkedIn profiles and help business people understand the maize of LinkedIn features.
 Contact me if you need help at 224-221-9700 or Email me at BruceBix49@gmail.com